 Restaurants in Mendocino, California

-- The bar at Little River Inn: I love sitting at the bar here to catch the sunset over the ocean.
+Over the years, I’ve loved sitting at the bar here to catch the sunset over the ocean.
 The food is delicious (you can eat in the restaurant) and they have a great cocktail menu.
 They do offer takeout dining right now, so you can order ahead and take your food to-go.
 If you’re staying at the hotel, it is a convenient choice for a few meals while exploring Mendocino.

-- Trillium Cafe: Inside a historic home in Mendocino, they have a lovely patio and interior to dine in.
+Inside a historic home in Mendocino, they have a lovely patio and interior space to dine in.
 Fresh local food and classics like a roast baby beet salad are always a win.
 For dinners on their patio, you will want to reserve in advance for your meal.
 Right now they are doing takeout orders and offer picnic boxes to-go.

-- Café Beaujolais: Opened since 1977, this upscale is a must reserve right in town for French classics like steak tartar and seafood linguini.
+Opened in 1977, this upscale is a must reserve right in town for French classics like steak tartar and seafood linguini.
 Their current takeout menu offers more diverse options like pizza and their hit Smashburger.

 Things to Do in Mendocino, California